AngelicaHerrera2212/Embedded-Project---Smart-Home/Preliminar Codes/fan_control.md

 - #define FAN_PWM_INVERTED 0 // FAN DRIVER TYPE: With a 2N2222 transistor when the PWM pin goes HIGH, current flows into the base, transistor turns ON, fan gets ground and fan spins.

 Note:
-0 = normal MOSFET / transistor driver, PWM HIGH = fan ON
+0 = normal MOSFET / transistor driver, PWM HIGH = fan ON. //
 1 = inverted driver, PWM LOW = fan ON

+Variables:

 - static float current_temperature = 0.0f; This variable stores the latest measured temperature from the DHT sensor. static means persists across function calls.
 Initialized to 0.0 until the first sensor read.